ashshah1/buddy/README.md

 This is a capstone project that aims to build a system that helps users build long-lasting healthy habits, using a gamified model.

 ## Team Members
-* Ash Shah - UX Design + Frontend Dev
+* Ash Shah - Frontend Dev + UX Design
-* Kayla Chea - Frontend Dev + Graphics
+* Kayla Chea - Frontend Dev + UX Design
 * David Mai - Backend Dev
 * Winnie Ma - Backend Dev + PM